-- 2. Set out two unassembled table clamps:

 - two cup washers

 - two clamp brackets

 - two square nuts

 - two thumbscrews

 - 3. Slip square nut into slot at top of clamp bracket.

 - 4. Insert thumbscrew through rear opening, and turn clockwise until it comes out other side about 1/2".
 Note: If you put screw in front opening, clamp will not work.

-- 5. Tilt clamp bracket forward and snap into place in opening at rear of table support. - 6.
-Hold cup washer with concave side against rear table.
+- 6. Hold cup washer with concave side against rear table.
 Turn thumbscrew clockwise until it snaps into washer. - 7.
 Repeat steps for other table clamp. - 8.
 Tighten thumbscrews to clamp table sections in place.